 - 1. Eligibility.
-Only students formally recommended by schools of education of accredited colleges and universities, or involved in an exchange arrangement that the University of the Virgin Islands has approved with another college or university, will be eligible for acceptance for enrollment in EDU 452, EDU 469/497 (Student Teaching and Seminar).
+Only students formally recommended by schools of education of accredited colleges and universities, or involved in an exchange arrangement that the University of the Virgin Islands has approved with another college or university, will be eligible for acceptance for enrollment in EDU 452, EDU 469/497, EDU 406/407 (Student Teaching and Seminar).
 In approving any such requests, priority will be given to graduates of the Virgin Islands secondary school system enrolled in mainland colleges and universities. - 2.
 Acceptance.
 Acceptance of any outside students will be on a "space-available" basis, with priority given to University of the Virgin Islands students. - 3.
 Status.
-Outside students enrolled in EDU 452, EDU 469/497 may attend the University of the Virgin Islands on a part-time status only, unless special circumstances exist which warrant an exception.
-For example, an exchange relationship with another university may involve full-time students who, as part of their over-all program, will enroll in EDU 452, EDU 469/497.
-Exceptions may be made only by the Provost. - 4.
-Instruction and Credits.
-All outside students taking EDU 452, EDU 469/497 must conform to University of the Virgin Islands policies regarding contact hours, supervision, credits, etc., which apply to University of the Virgin Islands students.
+Outside students enrolled in EDU 452, EDU 469/497, EDU 406/407 may attend the University of the Virgin Islands on a part-time status only, unless special circumstances exist which warrant an exception.
+For example, an exchange relationship with another university may involve full-time students who, as part of their over-all program, will enroll in EDU 452, EDU 469/497, EDU 406/407.
+Exceptions may be made only by the Provost.

+- 4. Instruction and Credits.
+All outside students taking EDU 452, EDU 469/497, EDU 406/407, must conform to University of the Virgin Islands policies regarding contact hours, supervision, credits, etc., which apply to University of the Virgin Islands students.
 No special arrangements can be made in this regard. - 5.
 Fee schedule.
 Outside students will be required to pay a special fee of \$470.00, plus tuition, to cover costs associated with their enrollment. - 6.
 Department of Education.
 These policies have been approved by the Commissioner of Education.
-All students seeking admission into EDU 452, EDU 469/497 must receive the prior agreement of the Department of Education to do their student teaching in the local public school system.
+All students seeking admission into EDU 452, EDU 469/497, EDU 406/407 must receive the prior agreement of the Department of Education through the Office of School of Education's Field Experience and Clinical Practice to do their student teaching in the local public school system.

 Note: Humanities majors start below.
-Social Sciences majors start on p.
-103.
+Social Sciences majors start on page 105.
+The Communication minor, English minor, Fine Arts minor and Psychology minor start on page 112.